healthcare-and-life-sciences/pharma-lab-results-flexcards/README.md

 ### Post-Install Configuration Steps:

-1. **[IF YOUR DATAPACK HAS OMNISCRIPTS - INCLUDE THE FOLLOWING STEPS]**

-2. Click on **App Launcher** → Search for “OmniScripts”

-3. 1.
-Navigate to the recently installed OmniScript in the list view
-     2. Click on the dropdown at the right of the OmniScript and select **Activate**.
-     3. For more information regarding activating Omniscripts, please see this article: https://help.salesforce.com/s/articleView?id=sf.os_activating_omniscripts.htm&type=5

-4. Add the installed OmniScript to the lightning page layout of your choosing.

-5. 1.
-Refer to this article for more information regarding adding OmniScripts to a Lightning Page: https://help.salesforce.com/s/articleView?id=sf.os_add_a_standard_omniscript_component_to_a_lighting_page_20263.htm&type=5
-     2. Refer to this article for more information regarding adding OmniScripts to an Experience Cloud Page: https://help.salesforce.com/s/articleView?id=sf.os_add_a_standard_omniscript_component_to_an_experience_page_20341.htm&type=5

-6. **[IF YOUR DATAPACK HAS FLEXCARDS - INCLUDE THE FOLLOWING STEPS]**

-7. Click on **App Launcher** → Search for “FlexCards”
+1. Click on **App Launcher** → Search for “FlexCards”

-8. 1.
+2. 1.
 Navigate to the recently installed FlexCard in the list view
      2. Open the FlexCard
      3. Click **Activate** and select the appropriate Publish Options
      4. For more information regarding activating FlexCards, please see this article: https://help.salesforce.com/s/articleView?id=sf.os_activateconfigureand_publish_flexcards_24744.htm&type=5

-9. Add the installed FlexCard to the lightning page layout of your choosing.
+3. Add the installed FlexCard to the lightning page layout of your choosing.

-10. 1.
+4. 1.
 Refer to the following articles for more information regarding adding FlexCards to a Lightning or Experience page:

      2. 1. https://docs.vlocity.com/en/Add-a-FlexCard-to-a-Lightning-Page.html
           2. https://docs.vlocity.com/en/Add-a-FlexCard-to-an-Experience-Page.html

-11. Add

-12. Add

 ---